Electrode-iOS/ELReachability/README.md

 # ELReachability [![Build Status](https://travis-ci.org/Electrode-iOS/ELReachability.svg)](https://travis-ci.org/Electrode-iOS/ELReachability)

-ELReachability (`ELReachability` framework) is a simple Swift API for checking network reachability. `ELReachability` is also designed to work well with, and to utilize other libraries in [Electrode-iOS](https://github.com/Electrode-iOS), or THG for short.
+`ELReachability` is a simple Swift API for checking network reachability. `ELReachability` is also designed to work well with, and to utilize other libraries in [Electrode-iOS](https://github.com/Electrode-iOS), or THG for short.

 ## Usage